FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-varriables.md

 #### Initiating/setting Flow variable

-We cannot set environment variables within the function node or change node as they are passed to the application at runtime, and to set and manage we have separate interfaces within instance settings.
+We cannot set and delete environment variables using nodes, to set and delete we have separate interfaces within instance settings.

 For more information on setting environment variables refer to the [Using Environment variables with Node-RED](https://flowfuse.com/blog/2023/01/environment-variables-in-node-red/)